 - brain damage

 Increased pressure in the brain can cause permanent and irreversible brain damage.
 Call your doctor right away if you experience vision changes and headaches at the same time.
-This is a sign of increased pressure in the brain.
+These could be a sign of increased pressure in the brain.

 The best way to prevent TB meningitis is to prevent TB infections.
 In communities where TB is common, the Bacillus Calmette-Guérin (BCG) vaccine can help control the spread of the disease.
 This vaccine is effective for controlling TB infections in young children.

-Treating people with non-active or dormant TB infections can also help control the spread of the disease.
-Non-active or dormant infections occur when a person tests positive for TB, but doesn’t have any symptoms of the disease.
+Treating people with nonactive or dormant TB infections can also help control the spread of the disease.
+Nonactive or dormant infections are when a person tests positive for TB, but doesn’t have any symptoms of the disease.
 People with dormant infections are still capable of spreading the disease.

 Your outlook will depend on the severity of your symptoms and how quickly you seek treatment.
-Getting an early diagnosis will enable your doctor to provide treatment.
-If treatment is received before complications develop, the outlook will be good.
+An early diagnosis allows your doctor to provide treatment.
+If you receive treatment before complications develop, the outlook is good.

-Outlook for people that develop brain damage or stroke with TB meningitis is not as good.
-Developing increased intracranial pressure is a strong indication of a poor outlook for a person.
-Brain damage will be permanent and will impact health over the long term.
+The outlook for people who develop brain damage or stroke with TB meningitis is not as good.
+Increased pressure in the brain strongly indicates a poor outlook for a person.
+Brain damage from this condition is permanent and will impact health over the long term.

 You can develop this infection more than once.
-Your doctor will need to monitor you after you’re treated for TB meningitis so they can detect the infection as early as possible.
+Your doctor will need to monitor you after you’re treated for TB meningitis so they can detect a new infection as early as possible.